Eastern Mojave Vegetation Field Notes (Continued)

 Locations: Pampaneira.

 The information center opened at 11:00 AM.
 It was primarily for Parque Nacional Sierra Nevada, with some very nice interpretive displays, but they also had other local information as well.
 I saw one very tempting book, a flora of endemic plants to Parque Nacional, published by the Junta de Andalucia for €36.
-There are three Gentians found in the park, but no Swertia.
+There are three Gentians found in the park, but no Frasera.

 Locations: Orgiva.